 In Bandra, 40 blood banks participated, which included the K.E.M.
 Hospital, Nair Hospital Blood Bank, Saifi Hospital, Kokilaben Dhirubhai Ambani Hospital, J.J.
 Mahanagar Raktapedhi, Babasaheb Ambedkar Municipal Hospital, Sion Hospital, Rajawadi Hospital, Ayush Blood Bank (Nagpur), Blood Line (Thane), Wadia Hospital, D.Y.
 Patil Hospital, Bombay Hospital, Masina Hospital, Tata Hospital and others.

-The blood donation camp is not just an annual event, These camps receive a good response as well.
+The blood donation camp is not just an annual event, as every Upasana Centre organises a camp every six months.
+These camps receive a good response as well.